 NMU Concurrent Enrollment: A “concurrently enrolled” student is a student who is enrolled in high school and is also enrolled in NMU courses held at the participating high school and taught by NMU-approved high school teachers.
 Usually the school districts cover the cost of tuition and course fees.
 Students may be responsible for the NMU application fee.
-Applications are available at participating high schools.
+Applications are available at participating high schools or printable here.

 NMU MATMC Middle College Enrollment: A “middle college” student is a student accepted into the Marquette-Alger Technical Middle College (MATMC) and is enrolled in NMU courses as part of that program.
 NMU works with the MATMC regarding tuition and fee payment.
-Applications are available from MARESA.
+Applications are available from MARESA and printable from here.

 A high school student may enroll in a maximum of 8 credits per semester in any combination of Northern Promise programs (dual enrollment, concurrent enrollment, middle college).

 Exceptions: Middle College students may take more credits during their final year in the program and will work with their adviser regarding a course plan.
 Those under dual enrollment and concurrent enrollment wishing to take more than 8 credits in a semester should consult with their school counselor or NMU admission counselor about the criteria for requesting an exception.
 If an exception is granted, the student may enroll in up to 12 credits in that semester.

 MARESA Career-Technical Education programming also provides opportunities for high school students to experience career-technical education at NMU’s Jacobetti Complex or other facilities.
 During this program, students are not enrolled at NMU (so no admission process applies), but depending on a student’s performance in a course, may be eligible for NMU credit if the student continues as a degree-seeking student at NMU.